HITECHCRIME/HC_SG118_Inner_State/README.md

 in self-doubts got me nulled and aphatic alight (aligned) too many pathways in my mind alight

+TOO MANY pathways in my mind alight (change the noncaps)

 turned my form inside to an old soul (die) let me tell you despite your humble tries this ain't as easy as this flow, not your fault